octfolio-deploy/octfolioclientapi/README.md

 | condition | Array[Array] | Nested array containing filtering information.
 Refer to the conditional heading below for more information | &#9744; |

 ### Conditions
 HTTP GET requested allow you to tag on conditional headings to filter the returned data.
-Conditional headings contains the following three things:
+Conditional headings contain the following three things:
 1. column - this is the column you wish to filter by.
 2. operator - the operation used to filter.
 Supported operators are "<", ">", ">=", "<=", "=", "like", "LIKE".
 Please note "LIKE" and "like" are the same.
 3. comparator - this is what we'll be comparing our column to.